LucasThompson/vamp-js/README.md

 The approach taken was to expose C++ methods with embind.
 The use of C++11 smart pointers makes some of the calling code more awkward than it needs to be.

-As it stands, the entire audio file is buffered into memory using an OfflineAudioContext from the Web Audio API, and then the VampHost can be called from Javascript to compute the features with the desired plugin.
+In this proof of concept implementation, the entire audio file is buffered into memory using the Web Audio API and the sample data is copied to an AudioStream which is passed to the Vamp Host, all from Javascript.
+Then the host's run method is called from Javascript to compute the features for the desired plugin.
 There is an output formatter which produces Javascript objects with a schema similar to JAMS.

 An example application can be found [here](http://lucasthompson.github.io/vamp-js/examples/web-audio/).
 This example uses the ZeroCrossing plugin from the Vamp Plugin SDK examples, and renders a graph using D3.js.